This is the multi-page printable view of this section. Click here to print.

 - E2E tests: Run upgrade/eviction workflows in test clusters, validate that admin state flips within milliseconds and that new connections are rejected while existing ones persist.

-- Regression tests: Ensure services without draining nodes behave identically (admin state remains
+- Regression tests: Ensure services without out-of-service nodes behave identically (admin state remains

 None).